EFForg/privacybadger/doc/fixing-broken-sites.md

 | EFF's Do Not Track policy | [DNT Policy](https://github.com/EFForg/privacybadger/labels/DNT%20policy)| - | n/a | Narrowly applicable |
 | Yellowlisting | [yellowlist](https://github.com/EFForg/privacybadger/labels/yellowlist)| - | Easy | Only protects against some types of tracking |

 The question to ask is, which way addresses the issue most specifically, resolving the breakage while increasing privacy exposure by the smallest amount?
+If you are not sure, that's OK!
+Opening a new issue (or chiming in on an existing issue) to ask for help is fine.

-Let's look at some common kinds of breakages.
+Let's look at some common kinds of breakages and see how they relate to the approaches above.

 ### Domains that are part of the site but don't look like it